Skip to Content

 Coordinates: 22°12’07″S 67°46’37″W

 Laguna Colorada is in the vast Eduardo Avaroa Andean Fauna National Park, Bolivia.
-The lake is surprisingly shallow, at less than a meter deep, but it does span a total of 6,000 hectares.
+The lake is surprisingly shallow, less than a meter deep, but it spans 6,000 hectares.

-There’s an exciting legend around the lake claiming that the water is the blood of the Gods.
-But science tells us the color is due to the algae and mineral-rich content of the water.
+An exciting legend around the lake claims that the water is the blood of the Gods.
+But science tells us the color is due to the algae and mineral-rich water content.
 Choose whichever answer you prefer!

 Laguna Colorada is home to the endearing and endangered James Flamingos, alongside other species like the Chilean and Andean flamingos.
 The flamingoes are naturally white, but their diet of algae, plankton, and brine shrimp in the water causes their feathers to turn pink.